Practical Container Forming Simulation

 The Nogrid software can import the STEP file including all face names.
 This is very important, because in that case the Nogrid software can connect all faces with the corresponding initial and boundary conditions and run the simulation without any additional user interaction.
 What does that mean?

 Within the Nogrid pointsBlow software all kinds of container walls types are predefined using a unique name.
 For instance there is a wall type using the name PLUG.
 This PLUG type is connected with a set process data, which defines the initial position and temperature, the thermal conditions, the movement and the times for activating and deactivating.
-If Nogrid pointsBlow imports the STEP file and it find faces carrying the name PLUG, all the PLUG simulation data are connected to these faces.
+If Nogrid pointsBlow imports the STEP file and it finds faces carrying the name PLUG, all the PLUG simulation data are connected to these faces.

 Figure 3: View on the PLUG group